doitian/rfcs/rfcs/0000-allow-script-multiple-matches-on-identical-code/0000-allow-script-multiple-matches-on-identical-code.md

 ## Specification

 When the transaction verifier resolves script code in dep cell via data hash, multiple matches are allowed.
+This is the same as before.

 When the verifier resolves code via type hash, multiple matches are allowed if all the matched cells have the same data, otherwise, the transaction is invalid and the verification fails.
+This is the modification introduced by this RFC.

 ## Test Vectors